moderndatacompany/dataos.info/docs/resources/instance_secret/data_sources/snowflake.md

 - `acl`: Access control level (read-only or read-write).

-- `data`: Contains sensitive information such as Azure endpoint suffix, storage account key, and storage account name.
+- `data`: Contains sensitive information such as Snowflake username, authentication mode, passphrase, and encrypted private key.

 For more information, refer to the [configurations section](/resources/instance_secret/configurations/).